openmediavault/openmediavault-docs/prerequisites.rst

 interface (SATA, ISE, SCSI, USB, SERIAL) but information and management will depend on the disk drives supported by the Debian operating system.

-Modern hard disks drives have firmware inside that reports several attributes, Any hard disks drives is supported but |omv| only supports SMART for those disks that are connected to an HBA in pass-through mode.
+Modern hard disks drives have firmware inside that reports several attributes.
+Any hard disks drives is supported but |omv| only supports SMART for those disks that are connected to an HBA in pass-through mode.